davidlizhonghuang/WebjetCode/README.md

         </div>

-Web api proxy return Task. so we need a machanism in angular js to notify when data is returning.
+Web api proxy returns Task, so we need a mechanism in angular js to notify when data is returning.